Eve-ning/reamberPy/docs/_sources/learn/PlayFieldPattern.md.txt

 **You need knowledge about the Pattern package.**

+This visualizes patterns discovered with `Pattern` into `PlayField`!

 ## Pattern API

 Using `PFDrawLines.from_combo` you can directly render lines in combinations.

+It's **recommended** to use the recipe below and modify to your liking.

+The implementation is complex but easily modifiable.

 **Input**